seanisom/WasmBlocks/README.md

 Wasmio 2023 Barcelona Talk by Sean Isom

-Code coming soon - presentation is availabe in WasmBlocks.pdf
+Code coming soon - presentation is available in WasmBlocks.pdf

 Feel free to reach out with any questions.